bakuhatsu/microarrayTools/README.md

 install_github("bakuhatsu/microarrayTools") # syntax for installing from GitHub: username/library
 library(microarrayTools) # To load the package
 ```
 The microarrayTools package gives you the TAGGITontology, TAGGITplot, getProbeID, and venndia functions.
-TAGGITontology also makes use of a few C++ functions (requiring Rcpp) to dramatically speed up the analysis.
+TAGGITontology also makes use of a few custom C++ functions (requiring Rcpp) to dramatically speed up the analysis.

 ### Setting up lists of up-/down-regulated genes for `TAGGITontology()`:
 ```r